leonllrmc/llrblog/projects/snes-cpu/articles/test_1.md

 Conclusion: The XIN signal is probably too deformed for the FPGA to process, <br>since there is no internal Oscillator to test and the programing phase only care about a Flash being present it may also be due to a defective FPGA (injecting a function generator signal doesn't seam to cause a reaction, so it's plausible)<br>
 This may be fixed by adding a schmit trigger to the clock input.<br><br>

-I will be meeting the same professor that helped me with the soldering to diagnose the input sometime after the end of August, I may need to postpond that until the end of september due to my participation in the [SwissSkills competition](https://swiss-skills2025.ch/fr) that requires heavy training.<br><br>
+I will be meeting the same professor who helped me with the soldering to diagnose the input sometime after the end of August, I may need to postpone that until the end of september due to my participation in the [SwissSkills competition](https://swiss-skills2025.ch/fr) that requires heavy training.<br><br>

-To end this article, here a few more pics of the FPGA board:<br>
+To end this article, bellow are few more pics of the FPGA board:<br>
 ![FPGA board with SNES](/projects/snes-cpu/img/1754845579731_thumbnail.jpg)
 ![FPGA board](/projects/snes-cpu/img/1754845164034.jpg)
 ![FPGA board](/projects/snes-cpu/img/1754845163946.jpg)